Last Updated: October 18, 2024

 Potentially, yes.
 But not always.
 The luxury of an LLC is that you can pick the taxation structure that works best for you.
 By default, you’re taxed like a pass-through entity, meaning the business itself doesn’t pay taxes at the business level.
 The members pay taxes on their personal returns instead.

 However, LLCs can opt to be taxed like C corporations or S corporations instead.
-Typically, businesses do this to take advantage of tax breaks through deductions or reducing the burden of self-employment taxes.
+Typically, businesses do this to take advantage of tax breaks through deductions or reduce the burden of self-employment taxes.
 S corporations are especially helpful for minimizing self-employment tax.

-For some LLCs (but not all) S corporation status is quite advantageous.
+For some LLCs (but not all), S corporation status is quite advantageous.
 If you’re considering changing your tax status, we highly recommend talking with a Vermont tax attorney for custom advice.

 Manage your VT LLC’s finances and payments